Sharpie/RTikZDevice/README.md

 - Vivianne Vilar for spotting spelling and grammar errors in the vignette.

+- Gabor Grothendieck for the idea for sending output to the screen for use with sink() (i.e. the "console" option)

 #### New Features

 - "console" option for directing tikz() output back into the R console